mudkipme/awesome-minisforum-v3/README.md

 ### Remap Recall Button

+By default, the recall button triggers `Super L + Shift L + XF86TouchpadOff`.
-Can be done using [Input Remapper](https://github.com/sezanzeb/input-remapper) (tested on Nobara).
+It can be remapped using [Input Remapper](https://github.com/sezanzeb/input-remapper) (tested on Nobara).
 For example, you can map it to KEY_COMPOSE, which bring up the context menu.

 ## Hardware Guide